 For Term Dates beyond September 2020, please visit the Darlington Borough Council website.
 Please note, however, that these dates are subject to change.

 Requests for Absence during Term Time

 Longfield recognises the importance of full attendance and aims to ensure that all pupils achieve and maintain high standards of attendance and punctuality.
 We are committed to providing a full and efficient educational experience for all pupils and we feel that our parents/carers provide the school with outstanding support.

 School is required by law to ensure that absences are recorded accurately.

 Permission from the Headteacher must be sought for all absences that occur during term-time.
 A ‘request for leave of absence’ form must be completed in advance of the absence.
 This form can be downloaded from here, or you can collect a printed copy from school reception.

 Holidays taken in term time can have a very negative impact on a pupil’s education, as well as school’s attendance statistics and examination results.
 Research has shown that a 10% drop in attendance (equivalent to 19 ½ days in a school year) can mean a one grade drop at GCSE.

 Under current regulations, schools cannot authorise any holidays taken in term time unless there are “exceptional circumstances”, deemed “exceptional” by the Headteacher.
-If the Headteacher decides not to authorise the holiday and he intends to refer to the Local Authority for a Penalty Fine should the holiday go ahead, he will issue a letter to the parent/carer warning of his intention.
+If the Headteacher decides not to authorise the holiday and he intends to refer to the Local Authority for a Penalty Fine should the holiday go ahead, he will write to the parent/carer warning of his intention.

 If you have any questions about attendance or would like further information, please contact Mrs Brown, Attendance Manager, on 01325 348149.